mkirkpat/cv/index.md

 ## Profile

-Motivated, enthusiastic individual with astute interpersonal skills, committed to developing personal potential and pursuing a career.
-Excellent organisational skills and a confident communicator at all levels.
-Can work independently; also enjoys working as part of a team.
-Reliable, hard-working and works well under pressure.
+Experienced in delivering for users, leading diverse teams of digital professionals, working to a collective vision using collaborative and agile ways of working.
+A confident communicator, comfortable presenting, demoing, networking, and using research, data, analysis to make recommendations in furthering digital service design.
+Passionate about delivering inclusive services that work well for everyone and evolve as and when conditions change.
+Responsible for both instigating and delivering major programmes of work and contributing to formulating digital strategy in an era of transformation.

 ### Skills and abilities

-- A creative, organised, confident person with natural management and leadership qualities
+- Creative, organised with natural management and leadership qualities
 - Well-rounded, specialist IT skills and knowledge
 - Excellent research, project management, interpersonal and communication skills
 - Proven leader and team worker with the ability to energise and motivate others